ikfoundation.org

 Promoting Natural & Cultural History

-In the 1851 census from the Whitby/Ruswarp area the 25 year-old tailor Luke McHill is listed as – ‘employing 10 men’ in Flowergate.
-This enterprising young man had already appeared in the 1841 census as a 14 year-old tailor’s apprentice under the name Luke Hill, but was never featured in later censuses nor advertised in the Whitby Gazette (introduced 1854).
-On the other hand he was an exhibitor at the 1851 Great Exhibition in London where he appeared in the Official Exhibition Catalogue in the ‘Immediate, Personal, or Domestic Use’ section as number ‘107.
+This is one of two paintings from the finally accepted outlined sketches of Crystal Palace, by the artist William Simpson who illustrated ‘Owen Jones's design for the interior of the Great Exhibition’ in 1850.
+The colourful atmosphere depending on textile arrangements is among other details concluded as follows by the V&A: ‘The central fabric hangings shown in the William Simpson watercolour never materialised, but they would have complemented the hanging carpets in creating the atmosphere of an eastern bazaar.’
+(Courtesy of: Victoria and Albert Museum, V&A, no. 546-1897, Watercolour on Paper, 1850).In the 1851 census from the Whitby/Ruswarp area, the 25-year-old tailor Luke McHill is listed as – ‘employing 10 men’ in Flowergate.
+This enterprising young man had already appeared in the 1841 census as a 14-year-old tailor’s apprentice under the name Luke Hill but was never featured in later censuses nor advertised in the Whitby Gazette (introduced 1854).
+On the other hand, he was an exhibitor at the 1851 Great Exhibition in London, where he appeared in the Official Exhibition Catalogue in the ‘Immediate, Personal, or Domestic Use’ section as number ‘107.
 Hill, L.M.
 Whitby, Inv. – “Unique habit”, cut out in one piece, and having few seams’.
-Unfortunately it has not been possible to discover any more about his activities, or his exhibiting in London and ten employees of the same year.
+Unfortunately, it has not been possible to discover anything more about his activities, or his exhibiting in London and ten employees of the same year.
 Nor is there any further information about the appearance of his invention or about how such a pioneering garment was cut.

-The official catalogue for the exhibition also listed the Sandsend Alum Works as the seventeenth exhibitor under the heading ‘Chemical and Pharmaceutical Products’ issued for the Great Exhibition in London in 1851, thus providing an opportunity to advertise the many advantages of alum to a wider public: ‘Moberley, W., Mulgrave Alum Works Sandsend, near Whitby, Prod. and Manu. – Raw Alum scale, calcined shale, alum meal and finished alum, Sulphate of magnesia, rough and refined, Ammonia and magnesia, for manure as top dressing.’
+The Great Exhibition was open from 1 May to 11 October and attracted a third of the British population – about six million visitors – presumably numerous people from Whitby also took the opportunity to visit the capital in spring, summer or autumn of 1851.
+This illustration gives an impression of the exhibited textile machinery as well as the middle-class/wealthy visitors and their fashionable clothing.
+(Illustrated London News 1851: ‘The Machinery Department of the Crystal Palace – Messrs Hibbert, Platt. and Co's Cotton Machines’).The official catalogue for the exhibition also listed the Sandsend Alum Works as the seventeenth exhibitor under the heading ‘Chemical and Pharmaceutical Products’ issued for the Great Exhibition in London in 1851, thus providing an opportunity to advertise the many advantages of alum to a wider public: ‘Moberley, W., Mulgrave Alum Works Sandsend, near Whitby, Prod. and Manu. – Raw Alum scale, calcined shale, alum meal and finished alum, Sulphate of magnesia, rough and refined, Ammonia and magnesia, for manure as top dressing.’

-Among many uses alum had been by far the most common mordant in the dyeing of textiles, being added either before or during the dyeing process.
-This salt had by no means been alone as a colour fixative for yarn and cloth, since a long line of other substances were also used, including iron, potash, tartar, copper sulphate and tin chloride.
-A number of alum works had been active in the Whitby area for a substantial period in mid 19th century – Sandsend for almost 250 years, since 1607.
+A somewhat earlier illustration of the alum works at Kettleness close to Whitby on the Yorkshire coast is evidence of the hard work involved in hacking out alum slate for loading into wheelbarrows, for further transport to basins where the alum would undergo the alum works process.
+(Aquatint by Georg Walker engraved by Robert Havell, 1814.)Among many uses, alum had been by far the most common mordant in the dyeing of textiles, being added either before or during the dyeing process.
+This salt had by no means been alone as a colour fixative for yarn and cloth since a long line of other substances were also used, including iron, potash, tartar, copper sulphate and tin chloride.
+Several alum works had been active in the Whitby area for a substantial period in the 19th century – Sandsend for almost 250 years, since 1607.

 It may be concluded that traces after the tailor Luke McHill ended with the 1851 census and the catalogue of the Great Exhibition of the same year, whilst the Sandsend Alum Works closed their business twenty years later in 1871.